jason8399/TTU-AutoSelect/README.md

 #Auto Select Course System For TTU
-This is a convenient system for TTU student to select their course in easy, fast, convenient way.
+This is a convenient system for TTU students to select their courses in an easy, fast, convenient way.

 ##What You Need: